AndriiZil/best_algorithms_solutions/README.md

 ## Promise
 - Pause
+- Check function if is it promise

 ## Mathematic
 - Convert celsius to fahrenheit
 - Factorial
 - Sum all numbers in a range

+## Dates
+- Get current time in format HH:MM:SS
+- If date is valid
+- Day diff